3D-Printing-Nerds/klipper.veho.600/README.md

 [  550.335337] ch341-uart ttyUSB0: ch341-uart converter now disconnected from ttyUSB0
 [  550.335451] ch341 1-1.2:1.0: device disconnected
 ```
 The ```ttyUSB0``` device was disconnected from the system.
 Whenever the serial USB device disconnects it will print out this message in the kernel ring buffer.
+As I used the "-c" flag this log was cleared form the ring buffer.

 Now I plug in my USB device and it looks like this :
 ```